You can usually save a lot of money by buying larger quantities of seeds at once.

 Good quality seeds can last a very long time.
 Under the right conditions, they can last 5 years or more.
 But you need to make sure to keep them in a cool, dark and dry place and to maintain steady conditions with no fluctuations.

-And, as mentioned, get your seeds from a reputable seed bank, like ILGM or Crop King Seeds.
 Do not buy from a seed bank that is known to ship bad seeds.
 They tend to violate all of the recommendations we gave here.
 Read our Dutch Seed Shop review for an example of one such seed store.